AgroZero/RepoZero/Documentation/Ionic.md

 1. Install [node.js](https://nodejs.org/en)
 > Download and install the LTS (Long Term Support) version as it's the most stable and is least likely to cause problems.
 2. Open Command prompt.
+> Tip: Make sure that you're in your c:\ drive.
 3. Run `npm install -g @angular/cli` to install Angular.
 4. Run `npm install -g @ionic/cli` to install Ionic.
 5. Create a new folder that will contain the project.